Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

 2. User preferences defined in the `preferences` file.
 3. Isabelle defaults.

 The same is true for #vscode.
 When starting #vscode with `isabelle vscode`, the user can add option overwrites as CLI arguments.
-However, previously there was no method to set Isabelle options through #vscode's UI.
-We wanted to alleviate this discrepancy between #vscode and #jedit by adding options that are relevant to #vscode to its settings.
+However, previously, there was no method to set Isabelle options through #vscode's UI.
+We wanted to alleviate this discrepancy between #vscode and #jedit by adding relevant options to #vscode to its settings.

-Ideally, the settings in #vscode would be kept in-sync with the user's `preferences` file, like #jedit does.
-However, to do so, we would need be able to parse and understand the `preferences` file from within the VSCode extension, yet this file is supposed to be managed by #scala exclusively.
+Ideally, the settings in #vscode would be kept in sync with the user's `preferences` file, as #jedit does.
+However, to do so, we would need to be able to parse and understand the `preferences` file from within the VSCode extension, yet this file is supposed to be managed exclusively by #scala.
 Therefore, we instead chose to use the #vscode settings as pure overwrites.

 === Passing Options from VSCode to the Language Server